-We have personalised our Religion and Worldviews curriculum, using resources such as Discovery RE and research to inform our decisions.
+We have personalised our Religion and Worldviews curriculum, using resources such as the Norfolk Agreed Syllabus and research to inform our decisions.
 This allowed us to carefully design and sequence our curriculum to meet the needs of the pupils in our school.
 We recognise that many of the children at Westwood have limited exposure to a diverse range of religious and cultural practises.
 Therefore, our curriculum aims to give children knowledge beyond their immediate world and experiences.
 To enable the children to be responsible citizens, developing a religious literacy is fundamental as this will allow them to understand the diversity of practises within a religion and therefore, not generalise or stereotype groups of people.

 Religion and Worldviews is a multidisciplinary subject and our curriculum allows children to explore the key disciplines that form its foundation.
 These are:

 Theology (Believing) - This is about believing.
 It looks at where beliefs come from, how they have changed over time, how they are applied differently in different contexts and how they relate to each other.

 Human/Social Sciences (Living) - This is about living.
 It explores the diverse ways in which people practise their beliefs.
 It engages with the impact of religion and belief on individuals, communities and societies.

 Philosophy (Thinking) - This is about thinking.
 It is about finding out how and whether things make sense.
 It deals with questions of morality and ethics.
 It takes seriously the nature of reality, knowledge and existences.